Workout Routine Back And Biceps

 Hammer curls target both the biceps brachii and the brachialis, which lies beneath the biceps and adds thickness to your upper arm.
 Hold a dumbbell in each hand with a neutral grip, palms facing each other.
 Keep your elbows close to your sides and curl the dumbbells up towards your shoulders, maintaining the neutral grip.
 Lower the dumbbells back down with control and repeat for 3-4 sets of 10-12 repetitions.
 Hammer curls provide variety to your bicep workout and help develop well-rounded arm strength.

-See also Dumbbell Workout Routine
+See also Workout Routine Intermediate

 Supersets